anthonyscorrea/cmba-bylaws/docs/02-policy.md

 1. Confidence votes on League Officers (including Commissioner, Treasurer, and Secretary).
 1. Discussion of any Policy or Rules amendments.

-Unless otherwise provided in the Constitution and Bylaws, advisory and confidence votes are non-binding and are intended to guide Board action.
+Unless otherwise provided in the Bylaws, advisory and confidence votes are non-binding and are intended to guide Board action.

 ### Post-Meeting of the Newly Constituted Board
 Following the annual meeting, the newly constituted Board shall convene to:

-1. Confirm or appoint League Officers as required by the Constitution and Bylaws;
+1. Confirm or appoint League Officers as required by the Bylaws;
 1. Consider advisory vote results and adopt final operating decisions;
 1. Approve or reject new Member Franchises;
 1. Assign committees, roles, and implementation responsibilities for the upcoming season.

-This shall constitute the Board's annual meeting requirements as required by the Constitution and Bylaws
+This shall constitute the Board's annual meeting requirements as required by the Bylaws

 ## Conduct and Discipline